Jacked-Up/junglesequencer.com/docs/jungle-nodes/identity-node.md

 ---
-title: Identity Node
+title: Generic Node
 sidebar_position: 3
 ---

-The Identity Node is the simplest node in Jungle.
+The Generic Node is the simplest node in Jungle.
 It takes a single input of any type, and outputs the same value to a single output of the same type.

 :::info NOTE
-The inputted value, also called the **identity**, is stored internally and cannot be modified or changed.
+The inputted value is stored internally and cannot be modified or changed.
 :::

 ## API